|Causes Symptoms Diagnosis Treatment|

 Brachycephalic syndrome: Supportive care such as non-steroidal anti-inflammatory medications, corticosteroids, and oxygen therapy.
 These aren’t curative but can help relieve symptoms.
 Surgery to shorten the soft palate will be necessary to cure the disorder.

 Can I give my cat cough medicine to treat a cough?

 No, cats are not small humans, they have a different metabolism to us because they lack the necessary liver enzymes to process the active ingredients in cough medicines such as codene, paracetamol and pseudoephedrine.
 All of which can cause death if administered to cats.

 Only give your cat medications prescribed by your veterinarian.

 Follow your veterinarian’s instructions and administer medications as prescribed.
 Never administer human cough medications to cats as these are extremely toxic to cats.

 Try to keep your cat in an environment which is as stress and toxin free as possible to avoid triggers, which can irritate the airways, these include:

-Avoid using chemicals, where possible switch to natural household cleaning products such as white vinegar and bicarbonate of soda.
+- Avoid using synthetic chemicals, where possible, switch to natural household cleaning products such as white vinegar and bicarbonate of soda.